SumitMSunhala/StagScroll/README.md

 ## Development Status
 Please note that StagScroll is currently in the development phase.
 We welcome any error reports and will strive to resolve them as quickly as possible.

+### Future Plan
+We are going to add support of remote data soon.

 ## Contributing
 We appreciate your interest in contributing to StagScroll!
 Please submit any bugs or feature requests through the issue tracker.